-25 Dos and Don’ts of Ignoring Your Spouse During Separation
+27 Dos and Don’ts of Ignoring Your Spouse During Separation

 It’s a painful experience to file for divorce after many years of marriage.
 Knowing what to do next is usually tricky.
-However, ignoring spouse during divorce is the best decision.
+However, ignoring your spouse during divorce is the best decision.

 Remember the day you got married?
 We bet it was one of the happiest days in your life.
 You never thought your union could end the way it did.
 Now that it has resulted in divorce, it’s understandable how horrible you feel.
-That might make you say, “My husband is ignoring me during our separation.”
-Or ask, “What is my husband thinking during separation?”

 Even though ignoring your spouse during divorce might be your best bet at the moment, not communicating with your spouse during divorce might not be possible.
 No contact during separation is even more complicated when children are involved.